CasperLabs/opbench/examples/casperlabs/README.md

-# Benchmarking and analysis of operations on the CasperLabs blockchain
+# Generating the Highway Fee Schedule

 This requires that the `opbench` module is installed.
 If it's not already, follow the instructions on the [main README.md](../../README.md).